Alejogb1/job-board/blog-data/what-advancements-in-rl-algorithms-have-enabled-more-robust-ai-alignment-processes.md

 id: "what-advancements-in-rl-algorithms-have-enabled-more-robust-ai-alignment-processes"
 ---

-Okay so you wanna know about RL advancements making AI alignment better right  that's a HUGE question like seriously huge  we're talking about making sure super smart AIs don't accidentally decide humans are inefficient or something and go all Skynet on us  it's a bit dramatic but the point is  alignment is kinda a big deal
+ so you wanna know about RL advancements making AI alignment better right  that's a HUGE question like seriously huge  we're talking about making sure super smart AIs don't accidentally decide humans are inefficient or something and go all Skynet on us  it's a bit dramatic but the point is  alignment is kinda a big deal

 First off  let's be clear  we're not *there* yet  we're far from having perfectly aligned superintelligence  but we're making progress  and a lot of that progress is thanks to some cool stuff happening in Reinforcement Learning  RL  for short